We aim to support you to enjoy a healthy and balanced life and can refer you to appropriate health-care services at times of ill health.

 The I.H.S. is a financial contribution to the UK’s National Health Service.
 It is not a form of medical insurance.
 You must pay the surcharge if you are a non-EEA national and are granted immigration permission to enter the UK to study for a time-limited period of more than six months.
 You also must pay the surcharge if you are a non- EEA national already in the UK and wish to apply to extend your stay.

 The I.H.S. is applied to immigration applications made on or after 6 April 2015.
 The I.H.S. is paid when you make your visa application.
-The current rate for 2015 is £150 for each period of 12 months leave granted.
+The current rate is £150 for each period of 12 months leave granted.
+From 8 January 2019, the rate will rise to £300.
+Any student submitting their visa application on or after 8 January will be required to pay the new fee.

 Once you have paid the surcharge, this means you are then able to use the National Health Service (NHS).
 You will still need to pay for certain types of services however, e.g. prescriptions, dental care and eye care.
 You will not be required to quote your I.H.S number when visiting the hospital or doctor.